 2. Create your own calendar on which holidays they can take the day off, and the holidays they need to work.

 Now that you have the Philippine holidays, you also need to look at your own holiday calendar.
 Combine them into one calendar.
 On that calendar, mark:

 - what holidays does your VA absolutely need to work

 - what holidays they can take the day off

 We recommend that you do this every year.
-Laying this out ahead of time gives your virtual assistant the opportunity to plan their schedules.
+Laying this out ahead of time allows your virtual assistant to plan their schedules.
 This will also allow you to budget for their holiday pay (if you want them to work over the holidays) early on.

-Now that it’s clear what holidays can take their days off, you need to set up policy on filing leaves and vacation days.
+Now that it’s clear what holidays your VA can take their days off, you need to set up a procedure for filing leaves and vacation days.
 What your virtual assistant needs to do if they want to take a holiday or sick leave.
 Do they need to email you?
 Call you?
 Do you have a form that needs to be filled out?
 How many days in advance do they need to do this?

 This system varies from business to business.
 You can use your experience as a guide or talk to your staff to figure out what your best work for you as a team.